lambdaclass/aleo_lambda_vm/README.md

 cargo test --release --example manual-contraints
 ```

-For a through explanation of these examples, read `docs/circuits_and_proofs.md`.
+For a thorough explanation of these examples, read `docs/circuits_and_proofs.md`.